nutanix-cloud-native/opendocs/docs/gpt-in-a-box/vm/inference_requests.md

 | inference_server_endpoint | localhost |
 | inference_port | 8080 |

-The following are example cURL commands to Inference the Inference Server.
+The following are example cURL commands to send inference requests to the Inference Server.

 ## Inference Requests
 The following is the template command for inferencing with a text file: